eclipse/eclipsefuro/docs/fidl/content/docs/µSpecs/types.md

 ### type name
 is defined by package.Type

-### Auto entity and collection generator
-**(ce)** write a **c** to autogenerate the collection type and/or **e** to generate the entity type for this type.

-Furo can generate specs for entities and collections.
-Entities and collections are usualy used in services as a response.
-If the generated specs are not suitable enough for you, you always have the possibility to write response by yourself.

-The generated specs are optimized for the usage with the furo client framework.
-Atain, you do not have to use the furo client framework to work with furo fidls.

 ### description
 It is a good practice to give a good description of the type.
 This description will go to the generated protos and other generates.